 As we pursue A Meaningful Christmas, we talked last week about how giving, sharing, and gratefulness impact how we’re feeling, our outlook on life, and even our health.
 Celebrating Jesus birth is a great time to give, share and be grateful for the blessings that we’ve received.
 Doing this as a family can make a real difference.
 Harvard University conducted a seventy-five year study into what leads to true fulfillment in life.
 It concluded that fulfillment comes through relationships.
 If we are lonely or struggling to connect with the most important people in our lives, our family, it will be difficult to have a meaningful Christmas.

-One of the challenges Deedee and I faced was understanding what led to healthy relationships.
+One of the challenges I faced was understanding what led to healthy relationships.
 No one ever sat us down and taught us what the building blocks of a healthy relationship were nor did we have great models to follow.